image

 • Monitoring project output

-• Regularly inspect deliverables against quality standards
+• Regularly inspecting project deliverables against defined quality standards

-• Collect and analyse performance data
+• Collecting and analysing performance data

-• Analyse root causes of quality issues
+• Analysing root causes of quality issues

-• Develop solutions to prevent recurrence.
+• Implementing corrective measures to prevent recurrence.

-• Adjust processes to prevent similar issues
+• Adjusting processes to prevent similar issues in the future

-• Document lessons learned for future projects.
+• Documenting lessons learned for future projects.

 Quality control ensures that the final project deliverables meet or exceed stakeholder expectations.